 Alta Floresta Antpitta— Photo: Andrew Whittaker

 Alta Floresta lies in northern Mato Grosso, encompassing the southern edge of Amazonian lowland rainforest.
 Situated between two large rivers, this region can boast of numerous specialty birds not found elsewhere.
 Adding to the attractiveness of the locale is the presence of several highly sought after bamboo specialties with slightly broader distributions, as well as a wonderful cross section of more widely distributed Amazonian birds.

-Combine this tour with our Mato Grosso: Pantanal Safari & Chapada dos Guimaraes tour for a comprehensive Amazonian experience.
+Combine this tour with our Mato Grosso: Pantanal Safari (Birds & Jaguars) and Chapada dos Guimaraes tour for a comprehensive experience.